 ||Players in this CO-ED league are a mix of new and experienced players, with varying skill levels, all playing with a for-fun attitude.
 Self-officiated (no referees) play governed by FCSSC’s unique Spirit Point System.
 The most fun & sportsmanlike teams have the greatest chance of winning the coveted League Champion prizes.

-All scheduled games will be played on Thursdays*.
+All games will be played on Mondays*.

 ||Games could start as early as 6pm or as late as 9:30pm.
 Game times change weekly and will be equalized for all teams throughout the season.